 The resistor color code (color bands) on your resistor tells you what value the resistor has.
 There are usually 4 or 5 bands.
-Use our simple resistor color code calculator below to easily find the value of a resistor.
+Use our simple resistor color code calculator tool below to easily find the value of any resistor.

 Resistor Color Codes Table